krlvm/PowerTunnel/README.md

 ### How does it work?
 PowerTunnel establishes a transparent proxy server on your PC and directs your traffic through it, applying DPI circumvention tricks.

+PowerTunnel never decrypts your traffic, all code is open-source.\
+You should install Root CA only in case you enabled [some specific options](https://github.com/krlvm/PowerTunnel/wiki/SNI-Tricks).

 ## How can I get it?
 You can compile a binary yourself or download prepared binary [here](https://github.com/krlvm/PowerTunnel/releases).